Siemens Velaro: Velaro Novo

 The Velaro Novo is Siemens's concept for the next generation of high speed trains, announced in June 2018.
 It would be lighter and more efficient than previous designs, with a top speed of 360 km/h.
 The company claims to achieve these improvements via lightweight construction techniques and reduced aerodynamic drag by fully covered, inside bearing bogies.
 By 2024, no full trainset had yet been produced except for one prototype car that has been running as part of a Deutsche Bahn ICE-S test train since April 2018.

 Siemens offers an American-built version of the Velaro Novo on the US market called the American Pioneer 220.
-In May 2024, Siemens announced that Brightline had selected them to produce ten seven-car trainsets for their Rancho Cucamonga–Las Vegas route (Brightline West) that is planned for completion in 2028.
+In May 2024, Siemens announced that Brightline had selected them to produce ten seven-car trainsets for their Rancho Cucamonga–Las Vegas route (Brightline West) that is planned for completion in 2029.

 Siemens has broken ground on a new facility in Horseheads, New York, to produce the trainsets for Brightline West.

+VinSpeed High-Speed Rail Investment and Development Joint Stock Company (a member of Vingroup) and Siemens Mobility GmbH have announced the signing of a turnkey contract for the Hanoi–Quang Ninh and Ben Thanh–Can Gio high-speed rail lines.

+Valued at up to 1 billion euros, the contract builds on the Comprehensive Strategic Cooperation and Technology Transfer Agreement signed by the two parties in December 2025, translating the strategic partnership between VinSpeed and Siemens Mobility into concrete projects and implementation.

+Under the contract, VinSpeed will be responsible for project development, track construction and civil works.
+Siemens Mobility will serve as the technology partner, providing advanced rail systems and the necessary technical expertise.

+Specifically, Siemens Mobility will deliver 10 Velaro Novo trains for two rail lines, including the 121-km Hanoi - Quang Ninh line with four stations and the 54-km Ben Thanh - Can Gio line with two stations, together with communications and electrification.
+This will be executed in phases.